-In April 2010, the Company sold an additional \$75,000 principal amount of the Senior Secured Notes at 101% of face value in a private offering to qualified institutional investors in accordance with Rule 144A of the Securities Act of 1933.
+In April 2010, the Company sold another \$75,000 principal amount of the Senior Secured Notes at 101% of face value in a private offering to qualified institutional investors in accordance with Rule 144A of the Securities Act of 1933.
+The Company will amortize the deferred costs and debt premium related to the additional Senior Secured Notes over the estimated life of the debt.
 The Company received net proceeds from the 2010 offering of approximately \$73,500.

-On May 6, 2010, the Company commenced an offer to exchange the Senior Secured Notes issued in September 2009 and April 2010 for an equal amount of newly issued 11% Senior Secured Notes due 2015.
-The new Secured Notes have substantially the same terms as the original notes, except that the new Secured Notes have been registered under the Securities Act.
+In June 2010, the Company completed an offer to exchange the Senior Secured Notes issued in September 2009 and April 2010 for an equal amount of newly issued 11% Senior Secured Notes due 2015.
+The new Senior Secured Notes have substantially the same terms as the original notes, except that the new Senior Secured Notes have been registered under the Securities Act.